 I’ve talked a lot on here about different supplements like collagen and melatonin and mentioned briefly that it can be a challenge to figure out whether a supplement actually works or is just a waste of money.

-Finding supplements that work is a challenge for many reasons, but the biggest one is that the way supplements are regulated.
-They’re in a different class than food or drugs and because of this, have very different rules for testing and regulation.
+Finding supplements that work is a challenge for many reasons, but the biggest hurdle (in my opinion) is due to the way supplements are regulated.
+They’re in a different class than food or drugs, and because of this, have very different rules for testing and regulation.

 This long-overdue article will explain what supplements actually are, how they differ from over-the-counter and prescription pharmaceuticals, how to find supplements that work, and how to determine whether or not a supplement is safe and effective.
 If you ever wonder why I have suspicions about testing that’s not clinically validated or supplement trends, hopefully this will clear some of that up!

 Supplements are vitamins, minerals, or herbs that are intended to support the diet.
 Supplement regulation requires that each supplement contains a ‘Supplement Facts’ label that details the contents, nutrition labeling, active ingredients, and recommended dose, as well as the place of business of the manufacturer, packer, or distributor.

 They generally rely on traditional and historical evidence of their safety and efficacy.
 Many of the compounds that we now use as pharmaceuticals were initially isolated and developed from herbs or plants that were used as supplements with similar purposes.